the-last-Vulcan/temitayo-cloud-resume/README.md

 This project implements the Google Cloud Resume Challenge on GCP.
 Static resume content is stored in a public GCS bucket and served behind Cloudflare (DNS + CDN + SSL).
+Notably, Cloudflare is used directly for DNS and CDN services, bypassing the need for Google Cloud Load Balancers.
 The page loads JavaScript that calls a Cloud Run–hosted Flask API to increment and return a visitor count stored in Firestore.
 All infrastructure (Cloud Run, IAM, APIs, etc.) is managed using Terraform, and CI/CD is automated through GitHub Actions and Cloud Build.
+You can view the live resume at www.temitayoapata.online.

 - **Frontend:** Static resume hosted in **Google Cloud Storage (GCS)** and served via **Cloudflare** for DNS/CDN/SSL.
 - **Backend:** Python **Flask API** deployed on **Cloud Run** to handle visitor count logic.